-At Octopus, we invest in tech-focused companies that want to change the world for the better.
-The Octopus Ventures team is built to specialize in the four areas we believe will change the world for the better: health, money, deep tech and consumer.
+At Octopus, we invest in small companies that want to change the world for the better.
+The Octopus Ventures team is built to invest in tech-focused companies in four areas we believe will have the most impact on our future: health, money, deep tech and consumer technology.
 One company doing just that is Quit Genius.

 Quit Genius is on a mission to help 100 million people beat addiction.
 The company has built the world’s first digital clinic for multiple substance addictions.
 Combining behavioural therapy treatments with approved medications, Quit Genius supports employers and health plans to help their members conquer addictions, as well as individuals looking to quit.